oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 Note, if you have the fluentd configuration setup monitoring to Elastic Search you can leave that running if you like.
 It is of course consuming resources, but there are situations where you may want long term storage of log data as well as short term analytics.

-## Step 2: Create the logging namespace
+## Task 2: Create the logging namespace

 If you  did not do the capture log for processing, or deleted the logging namespace at the end of that module you will need to create a namespace for this module.